 In June 2018 twenty-four students from Year 7 and Year 8 attended a ‘Schools of Sanctuary’ Celebration event at the Octagon Chapel.
 They attended a poetry workshop which focussed on showing empathy towards refugees, we helped to decorate the Octagon Chapel for an event in the evening and students were interviewed about the workshop by local radio.

 In January 2019 ten Year 12 students took part in a CAFOD Youth Leadership Programme which focussed on ‘understanding charity’ within the context of the refugee crises.

-The School Council decided to support New Roots and English Plus with some of the proceeds raised from the school’s annual sponsored walk in October 2019.
-New Roots were awarded £2250 and English Plus were awarded £1500.
-Both of these charities work very closely with refugees in the community and attended out Christmas celebration to collect the cheques and make speeches.
+Since 2019 the School Council has decided to support local charities who work with refugees with some of the proceeds raised from the school’s annual sponsored walk.
+In total, New Roots have been awarded £3750 and English Plus have been awarded £7596.
+Both of these charities work very closely with refugees in the community and have attended our Christmas celebration to collect the cheques and make speeches.